Husband & Wife, Both Municipal Leaders, Earn Executive MPA Degrees

 Then, One Returns to School to Become the Teacher

-In 1999, Joe Monzo, then chief financial officer for Ewing Township, NJ, had more than 20 years experience in the public sector.
+In 1999, Joe Monzo, then a chief financial officer for Ewing Township, NJ, had more than 20 years experience in the public sector.
 Looking for an opportunity to advance his career, he considered pursuing a master’s degree — a suggestion made by the mayor of Ewing Township at that time.

 “I chose the Rutgers EMPA Program program because of the name and the convenient location in Mercer County,” says Monzo.
 He started the program a year later and graduated with his EMPA degree in 2001.